natgo/wt-wiki-scraper/wikitext-transpiled/ground/Challenger%202%20TES.md

 * Maintains the kinetic protection from previous variants, with improvements in places
 * Very accurate L30A1 120 mm gun
 * Fast reload
+* Roof mounted machine gun has access to thermal and can be used as a CITV

 '''Cons:'''